SadAugust/AutoTrimps/README.md

 Step 1:
 Go to this link to open the mods.js file: <a href="https://github.com/SadAugust/AutoTrimps/raw/main/userFiles/mods.js">mods.js</a>
-Then, right click the Raw button, hit Save link as, and save the mods.js file somewhere to your computer where you can find it, like desktop.
+Then, right click, hit "Save as...", and save the mods.js file somewhere to your computer where you can find it, like desktop.
 ![Download mods.js](https://i.imgur.com/opuO6yd.png)

 Step 2: